our local area

 'We are making reindeer food in school to sell at St Mary's Church Fair to raise money for our school funds'

 In August 2013 a group of very excited teachers and teaching assistants from some Ashford Schools went out to Romania as volunteers to work with and help orphaned, sick and disabled children and young people.
 The teachers included Mrs King, Miss Healy and Mrs Rusbridge.
 There is still much poverty in Romania and there are some very 'needy' families.
 This mission was arranged through 'Cry in the Dark'.
 There is a link below if you would like to find out more about the charity.
 We are continuously building on our links with Romanian children through 'Cry in the Dark'.
-This Christmas the children of Willesborough Infant School made up shoe box gifts to send to the children in Romania they have been learning about.
-Mrs Beretta, Butterflies Class teacher delivered them in person!
-We loved sharing her experiences with her in assemblies.
-She had lots of photos to show us and news to tell us.
+Every Christmas the children of the Willesborough Schools make up shoe box gifts to send to the children in Romania they have been learning about.
+A member of staff from the schools goes out to deliver the gifts in person.
+Mrs Beretta, Miss Rice, Miss Doyle, Mrs Rice, Miss Baxter have all been.
+We have loved sharing their experiences in assemblies.

 Parts of Romania are very poor.
 Many houses do not have water like we do.
 We forget how easy it is to turn a tap on at home.
 These people have to go to a well to get water.